 Rich Answers

-For questions that have a definite answer, Google will display a rich answer result which can also be misconceived as a featured snippet.
+Google will display a rich answer result which can also be misconceived as a featured snippet.
 The difference here is that rich answers are not linked to a website.

 Knowledge Panels